amhuang/routing-protocols/README.md

 The function `dv_compute(table, addr)` computes the node's new distance vector off of the `table` (same format as a distance vector) received from `addr`.

 It does so by looping through all the ports in `table` and applying the Bellman-Ford equation.
 If the port isn't in the distance vector, it adds it with the distance provided from `table` plus the distance of from the node to the sender with the address `addr`.
-Let this distance be `c`
+Let this distance be `c`.

-If the local distance vector has a former path to the port, it checks 3 conditions: if a direct path between the port and the receiving node is the shortest path, if a shorter non-direct path is found (with the Bellman-Ford equation), and if the former shortest path got longer due to a cost update (i.e. the sender `addr` is the next hop for a port in the distance vector).
+If the local distance vector has path to the port, it checks its original path against 3 conditions: if a direct path between the port and the receiving node is a shorter path, if a shorter non-direct path is found (with the Bellman-Ford equation), and if the former shortest path got longer due to a cost update (i.e. the sender `addr` is the next hop for a port in the distance vector).

 **Cost Update**

 When the cost update occurs, `send_cost_change()` (the same function called by the distance vector), a cost update command message is sent to the node on the other end of the link (neighbor with the highest port).
-The routing table is updated so that the cost to the neighbor with the highest port number is updated.
+Then, `dv_cost_update(sender, cost, receiver)` is called to update the sender's routing table so that any paths involving the receiver of the cost change message are updated if there's a different shortest path.
+This is done by looking at the different  This updated shortest path is calculated by looking at the most recent distance vectors received from each port in `self.most_recent` and seeing if there's a shorter alternative to any path in currently in the routing table which bypasses the changed link.

 The receiver of a cost change message calls `recv_cost_change()`, which then calls `dv_cost_update(sender, cost)`.
-This looks at the most recent distance vectors sent from each port stored in `self.most_recent` and sees if there's a shorter path through one of those rather than through the path it currently has in its distance vector.
+This is the same function as described above, but this time updates any paths in the receiver's table going through the sender.

+---

 ## Link State Implementation